Select Language::

 • Painless swelling in the testis.

-• Back pain from spread of cancer to the abdomen (retroperitoneum).
+• Back pain from the spread of testicular cancer to the abdomen (retroperitoneum).

 • Breast swelling or enlargement (uncommon).